-So if you want to get an estimate to remove 2 branches hanging over your home, but also get the rest of the tree inspected while they are there, most arborist will oblige free of charge.
+So if you want to get an estimate to remove 2 branches hanging over your home, but also get the rest of the tree inspected while they are there.
+Most local arborists will oblige free of charge.

 You will not have much luck getting a free tree inspection as a stand-alone service.
 It would be like asking a plumber to come out and inspect your pipes and not expect to be charged.

-If you are not getting an inspection for any official reason such as a development approval or tree removal permit, then they will generally give verbal recommendations or a short 1 page report.
+If you are not getting an inspection report for any official reason such as a development approval or tree removal permit, then they will generally give verbal recommendations or a short 1-page report.

 Where to find tree inspection services?